Roswell Weidner: Growth of artistic style

-In the 1960's and early 1970's, Weidner's landscapes mostly focused on Smithville, Burlington County, New Jersey; Cheyney, Pennsylvania; and the area around Danville, Vermont, and the coast of Maine particularly near Bristol, Maine.
+In the 1960s and early 1970s, Weidner's landscapes mostly focused on Smithville, Burlington County, New Jersey; Cheyney, Pennsylvania; and the area around Danville, Vermont, and the coast of Maine particularly near Bristol, Maine.
 In 1956, Weidner and his first wife divorced, and Weidner lost the Christiana farm which had been a source of inspiration for his landscapes.
 In 1957, he married Marilyn Kemp.
 During this time, the growing Weidner family would spend entire summers at locations so that he could paint.
 Weidner also drove his emerald green Ford van to Maine to paint views of oceans waves crashing against the shore.

 In 1974, Weidner discovered the New Jersey Pine Barrens.
 At his campsite, deep in the Wharton State Forest, he found solitude where he could work undisturbed from morning until dusk, following the changing colors and light of the seasons.
 He called it his “Paradise”.
 In an article in American Artist in 1980, Bill Scott (artist) describes Weidner's style in this way:

 "In his landscapes, Weidner takes a greater liberty in changing and rearranging the colors and shapes he sees than in his figure paintings.
 The dominant element in his work continues to be the intensity and vibrancy of his colors - strong violets, blues and greens.
 While his earlier work was "fluid"-looking, his paintings now have the dry surface and brilliant color of pastel."

 The Philadelphia Inquirer Art Critic from 1962 to 2012 was Victoria Donohoe, who wrote the following about Weidner's 1981 show at the Marian Locks Gallery in Philadelphia:

 "Weidner's talent was nurtured on Renoir and apparently on Monet's paintings of his famed garden at Giverny.
 Weidner hasn't attained the extraordinary refinement of their observation of momentary effects of light and color, but there's a robust directness in Weidner's work and fidelity of record as he zeroes in on the ground plane without looking skyward at all.
 To a larger extent than before, the quality of the artist's own reactions is now felt, as he goes about finding his inspiration in the outer aspects of nature.
 Weidner takes the colors of nature and heightens them considerably.
 He has shown increasing curiosity about color.
 Now he sometimes gets combinations to work that shouldn't.
 In this show, particularly in the pastels with the softer, quieter range of hues, Roswell Weidner can be appreciated as the fine landscapist he is.
 It's through a display such as this that artists may hope to regain appreciation of the fact that a natural source of art's interest, and one of its major functions, is to give expression to one's own locality and to living life naturally."